shukyp/Linux-US-Services/README.md

-# Linux-User-Space
+# Linux-US-OS-Services

 ## Purpose
-This repository holds code that was developed by Shuky Persky for the purpose of studying and practicing Linux user-space programming.
+This repository holds code that was developed by Shuky Persky for the purpose of studying and practicing Linux User-Space services given by the Linux Kernel.

 ## Usage / Sharing
 This code can be used and distributed freely for any matter is may help.